fantinuoli/Local-NMT/README.md

 This will install the required dependencies: flask, transformers, torch, sentencepiece

+## Pre-trained translation models
+Refer to the [Huggingface](https://huggingface.co/Helsinki-NLP) page for a list of all pre-trained Helsinki MT models.
+See the language code of the model in the last two parts of the model name (for example `opus-mt-it-en` for Italian to English).

 ## Run
-- modify the desired language combination directly in app.py, where `source_lang`is the ISO code for the source and `target_lang` for the target language.
-The corresponding language model, if available, will be automatically downloaded.
+- modify the desired language combination directly in app.py, where `source_lang`is the language code for the source and `target_lang` for the target language (as in the model name).
+The corresponding language model will be automatically downloaded.
 - open Terminal/Shell
 - navigate to App directory
 - pipenv shell